-- 8.3 The recommended strategy has been appraised against objectives at two levels: - The study's objectives and associated sub-objectives, culminating in the production of the Core Objectives Appraisal Summary Table (COAST); and - The Government's five over-arching transport objectives, as established by the Integrated Transport White Paper culminating in the production of the Central Government Appraisal Summary Table (CGAST). - There is significant overlap between the appraisal of the recommended strategy against the two sets of objectives, though there are also specific areas where the approach to assessment differs and where supplementary assessment has been made.
+- 8.3 The recommended strategy has been appraised against objectives at two levels: - The study's objectives and associated sub-objectives, culminating in the production of the Core Objectives Appraisal Summary Table (COAST); and - The Government's five over-arching transport objectives, as established by the Integrated Transport White Paper culminating in the production of the Central Government Appraisal Summary Table (CGAST). - 8.4 There is significant overlap between the appraisal of the recommended strategy against the two sets of objectives, though there are also specific areas where the approach to assessment differs and where supplementary assessment has been made.
 Using study-defined and national objectives, the appraisal at the two levels captures the different emphasis in local and national policy making.
 The study's objectives capture the agreed local policy directions and priorities and it was important to ensure that the recommended strategy contributes to meeting these goals.
 Government, however, has to examine transport proposals from across the country and has to do so on an equal footing.
-It wishes to examine how strategies and proposals for different areas contribute to its national goals and how the impacts of initiatives from different areas compare with each other.
+It wishes to examine how strategies and proposals for different areas compare with each other.
 It wishes to ensure that transport investment across the country is made equitably and to the best effect.